EEN421/EEN421.github.io/_posts/2026-08-12-KQL-Detection-of-the-Week-Sins-of-the-Grandfather.md

 - **And again: you cannot detect a read.** [Friday's Detection 1](https://devsecopsdadattack.com/2026-08-07-detection-engineering-brief-friday-august-7-2026/) is titled "Secret Extraction via Environment Variable Access" and there is no telemetry anywhere in the Microsoft stack for a process reading its own environment.
 [Thursday's Detection 2](https://devsecopsdadattack.com/2026-08-06-detection-engineering-brief-thursday-august-6-2026/) depends on `FileRead` events that `DeviceFileEvents` does not reliably emit.
 Last week it was the heapdump response and the Rails file read.
 Three weeks, four different reporting sources, same structural gap: **the operation modern credential theft is built on is the one nobody instruments.** You detect it by what happens next — a process, a connection, an authentication somewhere else — or you don't detect it.

 The most useful thing in this week's data isn't in any of the three queries.
 It's the honorable mention's premise.
 Acts I and II are security operations: they find a compromise that already occurred, on infrastructure whose configuration made it inevitable.
 The inventory is just operations, it's boring, it produces a list of forty packages and a config flag, and it would have prevented more of this week than either detection would have caught.
 That was also last week's conclusion, and I'd rather it stopped being true.

-**The corrections, collected.** Seven from the briefs:

-1. **The PID self-join reconstructs a relationship that is already on the row** — and joining `child.InitiatingProcessId == npm.ProcessId` on `DeviceName + AccountName` treats a recycled PID as an identity. `InitiatingProcess*` is the parent; no join required.
-2. **The `sh`/`bash` lane in that join is dead.** A child whose initiating process is `sh` has sh's PID in `InitiatingProcessId`, which is never npm's — so the lane can only match on a PID collision.
-It's dead for precisely the three-level chain that npm's own documented `sh -c` behaviour guarantees.
-3. **`has_any(["GITHUB_TOKEN","ACTIONS_"])` asks a different question than it appears to.** `ACTIONS_` is the term `actions`, which is in most command lines on a GitHub runner; `GITHUB_TOKEN` is a multi-token needle.
-Neither is a prefix and neither is reliable.
-4. **`!has "--version"` and `!has " -v "` exclude the terms `version` and `v`** — far broader than four narrow flags, in a negation, where over-breadth deletes findings silently.
-5. **Port 8545/8546 cannot match a public RPC provider**, all of which serve TLS on 443.
-The brief's own tuning note says so, which makes the port clause an admitted-inert half of an `or`.
-6. **`quicknode.pro` is the marketing domain; the RPC endpoints are `*.quiknode.pro`.** One character, and the entry can never match.
-7. **ATT&CK: a credential-theft detection mapped to two C2 techniques**, and a supply-chain technique filed under the wrong tactic.
-Detail below.

-**And five of mine.**

-8. **My first fragment test was `has_any` on twenty delimiter-bearing needles** — the exact error I spend a section correcting, in the query that corrects it.
-The entry I spot-checked (`.npmrc`) was the one that happened to tokenize cleanly, so it passed.
-9. **`coalesce()` over two `extract()` calls.** `extract()` returns an empty string on no match, not null, and `coalesce()` takes the first non-null — so a miss on the first argument would have beaten a hit on the second, every time.
-Same root as last week's zero-versus-null byte counter, different function, one article later.
-10. **I built a `DeviceFileEvents` detection on a temp file npm stopped writing in 2022.** The `@npmcli/run-script` README still describes it.
-The source removed it in `4.2.1`.
-I read the documentation and not the code, which is the specific mistake last week's Act II exists to warn about.
-11. **My prefilter drifted from my authoritative list.
-Again.** Third article running.
-It's `array_concat` in all three queries now, which is the only version of this that survives contact with a future edit.
-12. **`take_any(iff(cond, x, ""))` is not `take_anyif(x, cond)`.** `take_any` picks an arbitrary row, and on a device where most rows are generation 1, the arbitrary row is usually the one where the `iff` returned an empty string — a sample column that is empty precisely when there's something to sample.

-**Twelve corrections, five of them mine**, and the pattern is the same as the last two weeks with one variation worth naming.
-Corrections 8 and 9 are not new mistakes — they're *the same two mistakes from last week's article*, made again, in the queries written to demonstrate the fixes.
-I didn't forget the rules.
-I applied them where I was looking and not where I wasn't, which is what a rule does when it lives in your head instead of in the query.
-Number 11 is the only one that stayed fixed, and it stayed fixed because it became an `array_concat` — a mechanism, not a memory.

-And one that isn't a bug: **the ATT&CK mappings for this cluster are wrong in a way that would inflate a coverage map.** [Friday's "GitHub Actions Runner Secret Extraction" — a credential-access detection](https://devsecopsdadattack.com/2026-08-07-detection-engineering-brief-friday-august-7-2026/) — is mapped to **T1071 Application Layer Protocol** and **T1090.001 Internal Proxy**, both Command and Control.
-An Ethereum RPC provider is many things; an internal proxy is not one of them.
-[Thursday's credential-store detection](https://devsecopsdadattack.com/2026-08-06-detection-engineering-brief-thursday-august-6-2026/) maps `.npmrc` access to **T1078 Valid Accounts** under Persistence and files **T1195 Supply Chain Compromise** under **Impact** — but T1195 is an Initial Access technique and has no Impact variant.
-Three detections, three plausible mappings, and plausible is the problem: nothing downstream ever contradicts a mapping that looks reasonable, so a coverage map fed by this week reports C2 coverage it doesn't have and credential-access coverage it never claimed.

 Every one of these came straight out of this week's daily briefs — each detection shipped with ATT&CK mappings, telemetry requirements, deployment gates, triage runbooks, false-positive notes, and an honest readiness call.
 Twenty-one this week, and once again the ones I disagreed with were the ones worth writing about.